Are pets covered by renters insurance?

 Whether or not your renters policy covers your pet — and how it covers them — depends on the circumstances.
 Your renters insurance is only applicable if your pet injures someone else — in other words, it only covers your liability as a pet owner.

 If you're interested in pet insurance not specifically tied to your rental, get a quote with Embrace, rated number one for pet insurance by Forbes.

 Pet-related costs covered by renters insurance

 If your pet injures someone — like a guest or neighbor — renters insurance will cover your liability.
-This coverage also extends outside of your home.
-If your dog bit someone at the dog park, your renters insurance would kick in to help cover the injured party's medical expenses and your legal fees if you’re sued, up to your liability coverage limit.
-If your dog bit another dog at the dog park, your liability coverage would go toward the veterinary costs — in this case, the injured animal is considered the personal property of the other dog owner, so your renters policy would step in to help cover the damage done to the owner’s property.
+This pet liability coverage also extends outside of your home.
+If your dog bites someone at the dog park, your renters insurance would kick in to help cover the injured party's medical expenses and your legal fees if you’re sued, up to your liability coverage limit.
+If your dog bites another dog at the dog park, your liability coverage would go toward the veterinary costs — in this case, the injured animal is considered the personal property of the other dog owner, so your renters policy would step in to help cover the damage done to the owner’s property.

 Renters insurance does not cover damage inflicted by your pet on your own property.
 If your new puppy pees on some of your electronics or chews up your furniture, it won’t be covered by your renters policy.
 Although protection for your personal property is part of your coverage, a pet damaging or destroying your belongings is simply not considered a covered peril by insurance companies.